 Features of the district

 This district is situated in the far south-eastern part of the state around the city of Mount Gambier.
-It is bounded by the Southern Ocean to the south and the border with Victoria to the east.
+It is bounded by the Southern Ocean to the south and the Victorian border to the east.

-Mount Gambier includes the City of Mount Gambier incorporating Mount Gambier and the District Council of Grant incorporating Port MacDonnell and Tarpeena.
+Mount Gambier incorporates the City of Mount Gambier and the District Council of Grant (incorporating Port MacDonnell and Tarpeena).

 Origin of the name

 The district takes its name from the volcano and city at its centre, which were named after Admiral of the Fleet James Gambier, 1st Baron Gambier, GCB (1756–1833) who was the Royal Navy officer who during the Napoleonic Wars commanded the British fleet at the second battle of Copenhagen in 1807.

 Key boundary changes following the 2020 redistribution

 For full details see the 2020 Report of the Electoral Districts Boundaries Commission (PDF, 1.6MB)

 |Ronald F. Ralston||ALP||1938–1958|